 I’m currently a Postdoctoral Prize Research Fellow in Politics at Nuffield College, Oxford.
 Last spring, I was a Residential Fellow a the University of Connecticut as part of the Humility and Conviction in Public Life project.

-I work on issues at the intersection of political philosophy, social epistemology, and philosophy of language.
-I’m currently examining the epistemic and linguistic obstacles that stand in the way of countering political misinformation and hate speech with more speech.
-My doctoral dissertation investigated the respective roles of civility and anger in in the public deliberation of severely divided democracies.
+My research lies primarily in political philosophy, though it also draws significantly on social epistemology and philosophy of language.
+My current project examines the epistemic and linguistic obstacles that stand in the way of fruitful democratic discourse.
+In particular, I explore the difficulties involved in countering political ignorance and hate speech with more speech, and how these difficulties might be overcome.
+In the past, I have written on the respective roles of civility and anger in the public deliberation of divided democracies.

 Before taking up my current position, I completed a PhD in Philosophy at the University of Cambridge, a BPhil in Philosophy at the University of Oxford, and a BSc in Politics and Philosophy at the LSE.